ifs-rwth-aachen/PyRidy/docs/source/ridy.rst

    :alt: Ridy Logo
    :align: center

-The Ridy Smart Sensing Platform comprises of multiple components for fast and easy measurement of sensor data using smartphones.
+Ridy Smart Sensing comprises of multiple components for fast and easy measurement of sensor data using smartphones.
 The platform is designed for use-cases in the railways, however, it can also be used for other use-case scenarios in combination with your own custom algorithms.